billmal071/bitbucket-mcp/README.md

 This MCP server provides tools for interacting with Bitbucket repositories and pull requests.
 Below is a comprehensive list of the available operations:

+### Pagination

+Unless noted otherwise, listing tools accept the following optional parameters:

+- `pagelen`: Number of items per page (Bitbucket `pagelen`).
+Defaults to 10 and is capped at 100.
+- `page`: 1-based Bitbucket page number to fetch.
+When omitted, the first page is returned.
+- `all`: When `true` (and `page` is not provided), the server automatically follows Bitbucket `next` links until all items are fetched or a safety cap of 1,000 entries is reached.
+- `limit`: Deprecated alias for `pagelen` kept for backward compatibility.

+Use these knobs to page through large collections without hitting CLI truncation.

 ### Repository Operations

 #### `listRepositories`